 There are a number of highly effective plyometric exercises that can be incorporated into your training sessions.

 1. Box Jump

 Box jumps are a great introduction to plyometric exercises, due to the low impact and simplicity of the exercise.
-The box jump is ideal for increasing vertical jump performance.
-The gluteus maximus is the biggest muscle in the human body, and by strengthening this muscle, you are effectively improving the power in every compound movement exercise.
+In fact, the box jump is ideal for increasing vertical jump performance.
+The gluteus maximus is the biggest muscle in the human body.
+As a result, by strengthening this muscle you are effectively improving the power in every compound movement exercise.
 The front box jump predominantly works the gluteus and the quadriceps, which are essential for jumping.

 To perform this exercise you would begin in a squat with a shoulder-width stance.
 In one powerful move, jump onto the box in front and land lightly with soft knees.
 Step down, and repeat.

 Similar to the box jump, the lateral box jump involves jumping onto a box that is placed at one’s side.
 Athletes not only travel forward, but move in multiple directions, including sideways.
 Lateral movements involve the recruitment of muscles that stabilize the hip including the gluteus medius and minimus.
 Additionally, these muscles are important for quick direction changes and movements in the frontal and sagittal plane.